HristoYonkov/SQL-Records/Notes.md

 -- SELECT * FROM employees;

 -------------------------- Auto Commit, Commit, Rollback ---------------------
--- SET AUTOCOMMIT = OFF; // - Default on.
+// Default on.
 Manually create savepoint when we need!
+-- SET AUTOCOMMIT = OFF;

--- COMMIT; // - Creating a safepoint.
+// Creating a safepoint.
+-- COMMIT;

--- ROLLBACK; // - Load last savepoint
+// Load last savepoint.
+-- ROLLBACK;
 -- DELETE FROM employeescoppy;
 -- SELECT * FROM employeescoppy;